GoogleChrome/developer.chrome.com/site/en/meet-the-team/events/performance-now/index.md

 date: '2022-10-27'
 externalUrl: 'https://perfnow.nl/'
 sessions:
+  - speaker: katiehempenius
+    title: >-
+      What's new in performance?
+    description: >-
+      This talk will discuss new APIs, tools, and metrics and how you can apply them to your site.
+    topics:
+      - Performance
+    time: null
+    type: speaker
+    slidesUrl: null
+    videoUrl: null
   - topics:
       - Performance
     description: >-
         The Chrome team will be available at the event at the "Performance Help Desk" at the event.
     participants:
         - rviscomi
         - tunetheweb
         - jeremywagner
         - egsweeny
         - paulirish
         - patmeenan
         - anniesullie
         - yoavweiss
         - mmocny
         - ianclelland
         - roydeepanjan
         - karaerickson
         - katiehempenius
         - diklla
         - gilberto_cocchi
         - harrytheodoulou
         - milutinkristofic
     type: participant
     slidesUrl: null
     videoUrl: null
 ---